olympiawoj/data-structures-and-algorithms/data-structures/2. stacks/README.md

 - `peek()`: Returnts the item at the top of the stack (does not remove it)
 - `isEmpty()`: Returns true if the stack is empty
 - `getLength()` Returns the number of items in the stack.

+What are real-world use-cases for a Stack data structure?

+Stacks are used when you want to work with data Last in First Out (LIFO or FILO).
+They're used in processor architecture, undo logic, and depth first searches and traversals.